opendocsg/opendoc-sp-self-help-centre/3Guides/Attendcourse.md

 ## Step 6: Make payment online

+*Note: This guide is meant for those who are registering as individuals or in a group where payment is expected immediately after registration.
+For company sponsored registrations, please await for further payment instructions based on our invoicing.*

 ### (i) Preparing your device
 Please ensure that your pop-up is enabled (or blocker disabled) before proceeding further.
 This should have been resolved by the Self-Diagnostic Test page.